Definition of Implied Volatility

 Factors that Affect Implied Volatility

-- The supply & demand of assets are the major factors that affect the IV, which in turn changes the price of the options contracts that underlie such assets.
+- The supply & demand of assets is the major factors that affect the IV, which in turn changes the price of the options contracts that underlie such assets.

 - The reason lies in basic economic principles.
 As the demand rises, the price of the product rises.
 Thus, higher implied volatility depicts a higher premium for the options contracts.